manabuo/machine-learning-using-tensorflow/rnn_seq.md

   end
 ```

-We shell start with time sequence prediction as it requires only a slight adjustment to the code that we considered in the previous chapter.
+We will start with time sequence prediction as it requires only a slight adjustment to the code that we considered in the previous chapter.

 ### Sequence prediction